glasergl/LaTeX-Keycards/README.md

 The main command is `\keycard{title}{content}` which evaluates to an 1/8 block of the page (0.5 width, 0.25 height), i.e., 8 keycards per page.
 The title is the string used for learning by seeing it and guessing the corresponding content.
 The content can be any LaTeX, math, itemize etc.
-Note that the sizes are fix which should encourage to have small keycards.
+Note that the fix sizes should encourage to create small keycards.
 In case there is a need for a bigger keycard, use `\longkeycard{title}{content}` which works the same way, but uses the whole textwidth and dynamic height.
 Furthermore, there is a flag argument in the settings to change between the digital version and the version to print.
 The main difference is that the titles are rotated by 180° which allows bending the title to the back of the printed, cut out cards for learning.